TowerBR/backup_software_testing/test_05_Thunderbird_Duplicacy.md

 In the following days the include / exclude patterns have been improved, and the graph shows the backup reduction to about 9 Gb.
 Basically, redundant files were no longer processed.
 Ex: "starred" sets, which have a copy of the original messages marked with a "star" (see Gmail).

+The first graph shows that even with decreasing repository size (with the removal of files on the third day), the storage space does not immediately reduce without a ```prune```, which is obvious at first, but not all people realize this.

 ![Graph01][1]

+This second chart shows that the actual size (reported by Rclone) is not the same as that reported by the Duplicacy log, which is associated with chunks.

 ![Graph02][2]